PaulDMooney/testblog/BLOG_2.md

 The `Given` context's clause describes some kind of preconditions.
 I also like to include inputs here as well because it still gives purpose to the `Given` clause when the thing being tested does not require preconditions.
-I will talk more on this later, but generally most might not prefer to do that.
+I will talk more on this later, but generally most might not prefer to include inputs here.

 The `When` context's clause describes the execution.
+It can also be used to describe inputs if you prefer.
+Again, more on this later.

 The `Then` clause for tests should describe our expectation.
 This fits nicely with the "One assert per test" rule.
-Sometimes from one execution we expect multiple expectations.
+Sometimes from one execution we have multiple expectations.
 For example, if we were testing a REST endpoint then we might expect the response body looks a particular way, but also separately we expect the response code to be a particular value.
 These are two conceptually different expectations to assert from the same single execution with all the same preconditions.
 And there could be more, maybe there were certain response headers expected too.